ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 In this approach the request and response APIs will be templatized.
 The input request API template will be parameterised via a data utility, which also prepares the expected response JSON file.
 The request is then posted to get the actual response.
 The actual and expected response JSONs are compared to verify the result.
 Data utility also handles the transliteration of input values.

-Api Automation will be done using Rest Assured IO DSL using Java.
+API Automation will be done using Rest Assured IO DSL using Java.
 The tools/Libraries used are as below:

 * IO Rest Assured DSL
 * TestNG
 * Java/J2EE
 * Eclipse Editor

 The framework consists majorly 3 Elements/parts as below:

 * Test Data
 * Test Scenario
 * Test Execution and Assert
 * Results/Reporting

 Directory Structure:

 #### 2.1.1.1 Test Data
 Test Data is maintained under the path src/test/resources.
 Every module's data is saved separately from other module with folder name as module name(say Kernel).

-Every api under specific module is saved as folder name.
-All test cases belonging to an api are saved with separate folders; the name of folder being the name of the test case.
+Every API under specific module is saved as folder name.
+All test cases belonging to an API are saved with separate folders; the name of folder being the name of the test case.
 Each test case folder has 2 jsons; one for request.json and another refering expected response.json.

 It looks as below:

 src/test/resources/moduleName/apiName/testCaseName/Request.json
 src/test/resources/moduleName/apiName/testCaseName/Response.json

 Example:

 src/test/resources/Kernel/FetchDevice/invalid_deviceType_blank/Request.json
 src/test/resources/Kernel/FetchDevice/invalid_deviceType_blank/Response.json